At UN, Venezuela’s rival delegations circle each other

 So, it was Maduro’s foreign minister, Jorge Arreaza, and other diplomats who sat in Venezuela’s chair for the General Assembly debate, the Climate Action Summit and other U.N.-organized gatherings.
 Maduro’s vice president, Delcy Rodriguez, will deliver Venezuela’s address Friday.

-But Venezuela’s closest neighbors ignored Arreaza and staged a concerted effort to thrust’s Guaido’s diplomats into the spotlight.
+But many of Venezuela’s closest neighbors ignored Arreaza and staged a concerted effort to thrust Guaido’s diplomats into the spotlight.

 Maduro’s people were shut out of high-level talks to discuss Venezuela’s crisis, which climaxed with more than a dozen Latin American countries agreeing to investigative and arrest Venezuelan government officials and associates suspected of drug trafficking, money laundering and financing terrorism.